-Cloud height: The measurement of cloud height at an AWS is now mostly accomplished with the aid of (laser) ceilometers.
-Reference is made to WMO (1988) for an evaluation of current systems.
-Difficulties are still experienced in processing automatically the signals from the sensors in order to produce accurate measurements of cloud-base height under the wide range of conditions encountered in nature, in particular rain and snow.
-Another difficulty is that the sensors sample the cloud height only over a very small area of sky directly above the detector.
-When provided to a remote user, such information can present a dangerously incorrect picture of the state or coverage of the sky, especially if the data are to be used for aviation purposes.
-This may be overcome by the use of algorithms to estimate cloud cover during a 30 min processing interval.
-In some countries, the role of the ceilometer is, however, that of an aid to the observer who is watching the sky.
-Ceilometers normally require a significant amount of electrical power and cannot generally be used unless a conventional supply is available.
-Furthermore, their performance may be reduced or distorted by the accumulation of snow, dust or other forms of contamination on the window of the exit and front apertures of the optical or infrared beam.

-Visibility: A wide variety of instruments is readily available for making visibility measurements at AWSs.
-Refer to WMO (1990).

-A distinction can be made between transmissometers and visibility meters.
-High accuracy transmissometers are mostly used at airports, while lower accuracy (and less expensive) backward, forward or integrated visibility meters are more common for other AWSs.
-Both types are available in versions which can be battery-powered and which can, therefore, be used at remote sites where primary alternating current or “mains” power is not available.
-However, they consume a considerable amount of electrical power and, unless supported by an auxiliary power source, it is not normally feasible to operate them for more than a few weeks without battery changes.

-1.2.2 Central processing unit
+1.3.1 Central processing unit

 The core of an AWS is its CPU.
-Its hardware configuration depends on the complexity and magnitude of the functions it has to perform and on whether a unique hardware solution exists.
+Its hardware configuration depends on the complexity and magnitude of the functions it has to perform.
 In general, the main functions of the CPU are data acquisition, data processing, data storage and data transmission.

 In the majority of existing AWSs, all of these functions are carried out by one microprocessor-based system installed in a weather-proof enclosure as close as possible to the sensors, or at some local indoor location.
 If the unit is located near the sensors, on-site processing reduces the amount of data which must be transmitted and enables those data to be presented in a form suitable for direct connection to communication channels.
 In such cases, however, the CPU is vulnerable to power-supply failure and must be protected against the outdoor environment in which it must operate.
-If the unit can be located indoors, it can usually be connected to a mains supply and operated as if it were located in a normal office environment.
+If the unit can be located indoors, it can usually be connected to a main supply and operated as if it were located in a normal office environment.
 However, such a configuration results in an increased number of long signal cables and appropriate signal conditioners.